9 Effective Workout Hacks To Spend Less Time In The Gym

 If it’s not wasting time dilly-dallying with friends at the gym, it’s with their virtual friends on the phone.

-I've seen people start a long-winded conversation in the middle of their workout.
+I've seen people start a long-winded conversation in the middle of their workout, and chat throughout my entire training session.
 I’ve also seen people going back-and-forth sending text messages for 10 minutes straight!

 This is a major distraction and significantly increases the time that you are spending at the gym.